K7MDL2/IC-705-BLE-Serial-Example/README.md

 # IC-705-BLE, BT Classic, and USB Host Serial Examples

-Disclaimer: this is a work in progress!    on Sept 22, 2024, I have begun to rewrite this page moving usage, tech, and dev content to Wiki pages.
+Disclaimer: this is a work in progress!
+I have begun to rewrite this page moving usage, tech, and dev content to Wiki pages.
 See https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki

+Be sure to check out project Wiki pages.
+There are now 2 related constructions sung the same code
-Be sure to check out the Hardware Reference page at https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/Hardware
+  1. CI-V Band decoder and Display  - see the Hardware Reference page at https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/Hardware
+  2. BCD wired input Band decoder + 3 band transveer box.
+Has PTT and antenna breaksout for VHFbands 50, 144, 222, 432, 902/3, qn 1296.
+See https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/3-band-Transverter-Box

 SD card usage is here: https://github.com/K7MDL2/IC-705-BLE-Serial-Example/wiki/SD-Card-Usage

 ![K7MDL BT CI-V decoders](https://github.com/user-attachments/assets/d489833c-0e2d-4ca0-8f54-b16cf572a62b)

+The latest updates below are mostly realted to the new 3-band Xvtr box build leveraging the same CI-V decoder/Display code to make using the 705 as an IF rig even easier by making the Xvtrs appear highly integrated to the 705 as can be.

 Latest Update: 26 Dec 2024